dmx-systems/dmx-documentation/docs/user.rst

 Adding your first topic
 =======================

-Right-click anywhere into the empty space.
-You will notice that there are two items somewhere in your topic map: "DMX" and "untitled" with two different icons.
-Where do they come from?
-You uncovered your workspace and your topic map by retrieving their extra information.
-Do you want to know more about them?
-Yes, but not now.
-Let's hide (not delete!) them!
-Long-click one of them and hold the mouse button until a dark circle with four buttons appears.
-Pull the mouse onto "Hide".
-Hide the other one as well.

 Right-click into the emptiness.
 A window appears that offers you to search something or to create something.
 Let's create something!

 .. image:: _static/search-create.jpg